 Mount Orford National Park, Eastern Townships

-This area is very popular in winter for its ski slopes, but from this year on, you can enjoy it in summer without leaving your dog behind.
-You will find trails for all levels and breathtaking peaks.
+This area is very popular in winter for its ski slopes, but you can enjoy it in summer without leaving your dog behind.
+You will find trails for all levels as well as breathtaking peaks.

 Opémican National Park, Abitibi-Témiscamingue